jonghoxxshin/cell_society/DESIGN.md

 ### How to Add New Features: explains, in detail, how to add new features to your project
 There are a wide range of potential features that could be implemented in our project: new cell shapes, new edge policies, new neighbor arrangements, new simulation types, and new visual features to name a few.
-#### New Cell Shape:
+* New Cell Shape:

-#### New Edge Policy:
+* New Edge Policy:
 The implementation of a new edge policy is relatively simple.
 In the abstract class Cell, currently there are three methods that allow for the implementation of a specific edge policy: getNeighbors() (torodial), getNeighborsFinite(), and getNeighborsFlipped().
 To implement a new edge policy, a new method must be written in Cell in the same manner as the existing methods listed above.
 Once a method has been written, something like getNeighborsNewEdgePolicy().
 Then in order to use this edge policy in a simulation, one must add a conditional statement into chooseAppropriateNeighbors(), that checks if the nth policy is selected make a call to getNeighborsNewEdgePolicy().
 Lastly, edge policy is directly specified in the properties file for any given, thus to implement this policy you must create a new properties file or modify an existing one so that edge_policy=NewPolicy.
 The data for edge policy in the properties file is parsed within the abstract Class Board.
 So, in order to implement this parsing, one must modify the method getEdgeType(), with a conditional that checks if the string matches the name of the new policy, and if so returns an integer n, that represents our nth policy.

-#### New Neighbor Arrangement:
+* New Neighbor Arrangement:

-#### New Simulation Types:
+* New Simulation Types:

-#### New Visual Features:
+* New Visual Features:

-    To implement a new edge policy

 ### Justification of Design: justifies major design choices, including trade-offs (i.e., pros and cons), made in your project